taurusilver7/just4you/README.md

 Create an enum to describe the nav-menu elements to make them more dynamical and their types more explicit.
 Modify the props in Navbar, Link components to that of the enum for a error-free reusable components.

-Create a custom hook to manually set the media query breakpoint for smaller screen resolutions.
+Create a custom hook to manually set the media query breakpoint for larger screen resolutions.